Dpdl-io/DpdlEngine/README.md

 These features make Dpdl a powerful development platform for rapid prototyping, in particular also due to the fact that software written with Dpdl will be enabled to access thousands of existing high-quality software libraries.

-Dpdl is not intended to replace, but to enable integration of different technologies seamlessly to leverage fast prototyping and foster research and development.

 ## Dpdl is designed to: